-I took a couple of crazy trips to Singapore, where I flew in from Thailand (just under 2 hours on a plane) at night, got up and did a day’s work and then flew back the same evening before I realized I could be making more of this opportunity to visit a new country.
+I took a couple of crazy trips to Singapore, where I flew in from Thailand (just under 2 hours on a plane) at night, got up and did a day’s work for a temp agency that sent me to work at what they apparently called the best moving company in Singapore, and then flew back the same evening before I realized I could be making more of this opportunity to visit a new country.
 How very me.
 So the next time I organized an extra day to have a mooch and see more of the city and what it has to offer.

 Singapore: a few facts